TobiasRp/mray/README.md

 	Add `--cuda` to use GPU acceleration.

-These json configuration files can be added by hand and are set to the parameters we used for the paper.
+These json configuration files can be edited by hand and are set to the parameters we used for the paper.

 There are some general configurations available in `eval/config.json` that specify the path to the c++ binary and the build command (e.g. make).